Williams-Sonoma, Inc. (WSM) Shares Soar Above 1-Year High - News Heater

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at WSM starting from ALBER LAURA, who sale 1,811 shares at the price of $150.00 back on Nov 09.
-After this action, ALBER LAURA now owns 563,698 shares of Williams-Sonoma, Inc., valued at $271,650 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at WSM starting from Smith Karalyn, who sale 1,945 shares at the price of $179.85 back on Nov 22.
+After this action, Smith Karalyn now owns 7,240 shares of Williams-Sonoma, Inc., valued at $349,808 using the latest closing price.

 Stock Fundamentals for WSM